Kim Boaz-Wilson, RN, BSN, CDCES

 I understand people with diabetes because I am one of those people.
 I was diagnosed with type 1 diabetes in 1972, not long after my 5th birthday.
 I live and breathe the same ups and downs that all people with T1D face day in and day out.
 I'm not perfect; I'm human.

 I wear many "hats" within this organization to help better serve our community.
-To some, I am the camp director.
+To some, I am the Camp Endres Medical Director.
 To others, I am their nurse and diabetes educator.
 Sometimes I am a friend, sister, therapist, confidante or just a shoulder to lean on.

 My first role at diabetes camp started as a nurse in 1994.
 In 1999, I took over as the camp director and began an incredible journey.
 A year later, we formed Diabetes Solutions of Oklahoma to help fix the unmet needs of those with T1D in Oklahoma.
 I then became the Executive Director of DSOK in 2005.

 I am blessed to be a part of DSOK.
 This organization has provided many opportunities for people who share similar diabetes experiences to come together and be a family of sorts.
 My heart is filled with love when I think of the people who have been impacted by the good works of DSOK.

 “Don’t sweat the small stuff… and in the big picture of life, it’s pretty much all small stuff.”